 1. Education.
 This is straightforward: the more education someone has, the more F, A and S words they are able produce.

 2. Less straightforwardly, Age.

-As I’ve described them so far, these two results seem pretty consistent with one another: the more words you know, whether from explicit study during education, or simply from living longer, the better you do at the FAS task (and, as we explain in our article, and I’ll explain at length at a later date, in English the relationship between the “legal” FAS words and words like proper nouns that are not allowed in the test not only predicts this, it also accurately predicts just how difficult the F A and S parts of the test ought to be.)
+As I’ve described them so far, these two results seem pretty consistent with one another: the more words you know, whether from explicit study during education, or simply from living longer, the better you do at the FAS task.
+(And, as we explain in our article, and as I’ll explain at length at a later date, in English the relationship between the “legal” FAS words and the disallowed words (like proper nouns) not only predicts this, it also accurately predicts just how difficult the F A and S parts of the test ought to be.)

 So when I came across a study looking at the results of 134 published scientific studies of ageing in which the FAS task was used, I was surprised to see that on average, these studies appeared to show that scores go down with age!

 Why the contradiction?